Master's Award

 • CV

-• And a Letter of recommendation by an MCQST PI.
-The letter should be sent directly to support[at]mcqst.de by the PI supporting the application.
+In addition, we require a letter of reference by an MCQST PI.
+The letter must be sent directly to support[at]mcqst.de by the supporting PI before the deadline expires.

 Questions?
 Contact support[at]mcqst.de.